Insert After Head

 str = str.replace(regexp, `<h1>Hello</h1>`);

-After that the value of str
+After that the value of str should be:

 <html>